-Use caution if you receive unsolicited messages prompting you to accept gifts, download documents, install software or follow suspicious links.
-People who want to access your personal information use any means they can - spoofed emails and texts, misleading popup ads, fake downloads, calendar spam, and even scam phone calls - to trick you into sharing information, such as your Apple Account or password, or to get you to provide a verification code for two-factor authentication.
+Use caution if you receive unsolicited messages prompting you to accept gifts, download documents, install software, or follow suspicious links.
+People who want to access your personal information use any means they can-spoofed emails and texts, misleading popup ads, fake downloads, calendar spam, even phony phone calls-to trick you into sharing information, such as your Apple Account or password, or to get you to provide a verification code for two-factor authentication.

-For tips on how to avoid being tricked into compromising your accounts or personal information, see the Apple Support article "Recognise and avoid social engineering schemes including phishing messages, spam support calls and other scams" (https://support.apple.com/102568).
+For tips on how to avoid being tricked into compromising your accounts or personal information, see the Apple Support article "Recognize and avoid social engineering schemes including phishing messages, phony support calls, and other scams" (https://support.apple.com/102568).